 Eat Your Veggies and Supplement Smart

-With our food becoming more nutrient-depleted and the access to refined and processed foods increasing, it is on us to make more of an effort to ensure we reach our daily dose.
-Including a greater variety of plant-based foods in your diet is one way to help naturally boost our macro and micro-nutrient levels.
+With our food becoming more nutrient-depleted and more processed, it is on us to make more of an effort to ensure we reach our daily dose.
+Including a greater variety of plant-based foods in your diet is one way to help naturally boost our nutrient levels.

-Supplementing with a clinically-researched supplement like Papillex is also an option to increase the nutrient levels that are persistently low in people with HPV, and to supply and optimize the body’s immune system to respond to viruses.
+Supplementing with a clinically-researched supplement like Papillex is also an option to increase nutrient levels.
+Papillex supports nutrients that are persistently low in people with HPV, and optimizes the body’s immune system to respond to viruses.
 However, before starting any nutritional supplement, we recommend you consult with a health care professional first.